Find Trade Colleges

 • Traffic Monitor Specialist

-There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 6,600 jobs in the United States for Traffic Technician.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-The BLS estimates 800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 undefined